 - Students sounding “Taps” at a military honors funeral for a military veteran.

 All other absences count toward a student’s total number of absences for the year.
-Essentially, an absence is an absence.
 These can include:

 - Unexcused absences for which the student does not bring a parent note or the parent does not call.

-- Illnesses, including illnesses excused by a doctor’s note.
+- Illnesses, including illnesses excused by a doctor’s note, if the student was absent ALL day.

 - Surgery, even with a note from the surgeon/ doctor.